alinex/bash-lib/doc/function/dns_list.md

-# dns
+# dns_list

-## Query all possible DNS servers to get a complete list of managed domain names
+## Query all managed DNS servers to get a complete list of domain names

 It will output only the header line if no DNS system is available.
 Possible DNS systems are:
 - [`powerdns`](powerdns.md) - PowerDNS https://www.powerdns.com/